FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 ### Motivation

-{::comment}
-For this section I need to first provide motivation for concurrency, and define concurrency and parallelism. which are not commonly understood.
-Do I need to provide a motivation section for each chapter?
-{:/comment}

 _Concurrency_ is when multiple tasks start, run, and complete in overlapping time periods and should not be confused with _parallelism_ which is when multiple tasks execute simultaneously.
 Parallelism requires some form of hardware support, where as concurrency can be achieved strictly through software, such as a cooperative tasking system.

 There are two primary benefits for concurrent code.
 The first is performance by enabling parallelism.
 The second is to improve interactivity by not blocking the user while a prior action is being processed.

 As clock rates on systems have stagnated, hardware developers have turned to parallelism to increase performance.
 Figure [xxx] shows the performance distribution on a typical desktop system.
 A single threaded, non-vectorized, application can only utilize about 0.25% of the performance capabilities of the machine.

+The goal of this chapter is to develop concurrent code without using raw synchronization primitives.

-### Definition of _raw synchronization primitives_.
+### Definition of _raw synchronization primitives_

 A _raw synchronization primitive_ is a low level construct used to synchronize access to data.
-Examples include locks and mutexes, condition variables, semaphores, atomic operations, and memory fences.
+Examples include locks and mutexes, condition variables, semaphores, atomic operations and memory fences.

 {::comment} Discuss difference between data parallelism and task concurrency, so far this chapter is only dealing with tasking.
 However, it could be expanded upon. {:/comment}

-The goal of this chapter is to develop concurrent code without using raw synchronization primitives.
+### Problems of _raw synchronization primitives_

 The first problem with raw synchronization primitives are that they are exceedingly error prone to use because, by definition, they require reasoning about non-local effects.

-For example, the following is a snippet from a copy-on-write data type, this is a simplified version of code from a shipping system.
+For example, the following is a snippet from a copy-on-write[^cow_definition] data type, this is a simplified version of code from a shipping system.

-{% include code.md name='05-bad_cow' caption='incorrect copy on write' %}
+{% include code.md name='05-bad_cow' caption='Incorrect copy-on-write' %}

-The highlighted lines {::comment} how? {:/comment} contain a subtle race condition.
+The code contains a subtle race condition.
 The `if` statement at line 16 is checking the value of an atomic count to see if it is `1`.
 The `else` statement handles the case where it is not `1`.
 Within the else statement the count is decremented at line 19.
 The problem is that if decrementing the count results in a value of `0` then the object stored in `object_m` should be deleted.
 The code fails to check for this case, and so an object may be leaked.

 The initial test to see if the count was `1` isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.